sebschlicht/backupnas/README.md

 # NAS Backup Script

-The NAS backup script (*NB*) can be used to automate the process of backing up multiple directories or files to a local or remote location.
+The NAS backup script (*NB*) can be used to automate the process of backing up multiple directories or files to local or remote locations.

 *NB* supports to backup files to:
 * another local directory
-* a Samba share that *NB* mounts automatically
+* a Samba share that is automatically mounted by *NB*
-* a remote machine via SSH (SSH key authentification)
+* a remote machine via SSH (SSH key authentication)

-*NB* pushes user-defined locations to their declared destinations on a daily basis, by defining an *Anacron* job.
+*NB* pushes user-defined locations to their declared destinations on a daily basis via an *Anacron* job.
-These locations and their destinations can be defined in a single mapping file.
+The locations and their destinations can be defined in a single mapping file.
 Newer files will never be overridden and no files will be removed at the backup location.
 However, this behavior can be changed.

+The following sections show how to get things running as quick as possible.
+You can find the documentation in the [project's wiki](../../wiki/).

 ## Installation